• Ingredient Glossary & Guides

 CASTOR OIL

-Castor Oil is a humectant.
-It draws moisture into the hair shaft making it plumper and hydrated.
-It softens hair with high Vitamin E content.
+Castor Oil draws moisture into the hair shaft making it plumper and hydrated.
+It’s Vitamin E softens hair.
 Castor Oil thickens thinning hair and calms the appearance of frizzy hair.

-Castor Oil is typically too thick and sticky to apply directly to the hair, but in this formulation, it washes out easily.
+Castor Oil is typically too thick and sticky to apply directly to the hair.
+But in this formulation, it washes out easily.

 GLYCERIN